anonymousbitcoin/anon/fork-instructions.md

-# Instructions to set up a BitcoinPrivate full-node to Mine the Fork
+# Instructions to set up an ANON full-node to Mine the Fork
 Linux ONLY, 500GB+ recommended

 *You will not receive a mining reward if you choose to help mine the fork*